New National Premium becoming a reality; owner gets original formula, unveils new logo

 No one's had the original formula for Premium for quite some time.
 The closest facsimile is Heavy Seas' Classic Lager, which owner Hugh Sisson said is loosely based on the original Premium recipe, but differs in that its 100 percent malt where Premium wasn't.

-Tim Miller, who bought the rights to National Premium last year, said he wouldn't move forward with the revival unless he'd locked into the formula fans of the beer loved and remembered.
+Tim Miller, who bought the rights to National Premium last year, said he wouldn't move forward with the

 In a press release this morning, he announced that he'd finally found it.